lhcb/glossary/glossary/m.md

 The LHCb trigger emulation application.
 [Project website](http://lhcbdoc.web.cern.ch/lhcbdoc/moore/) .

+## MoU: Memorandum of Understanding {MoU}

+A document for the [RRB](r.md#RRB) stating the cost of construction of an experiment, or its major upgrade, or its maintenance and operations.
+The construction documents are broken down by subdetector and subsystem, and state the sum that will be paid by each of the funding agencies of the contributing countries.
+The document is signed by representatives of the funding agency.
+The costs given are those of all materials and does not include the cost of the effort in the contributing institutes.
+This is known as the core cost.

 ## mu

 The average number of visible, i.e. inelastic, proton-proton collisions in an LHC bunch crossing.